jronallo/microdata_schemaorg_example/source/code4lib.html.md

 opportunity to have an impact on these technologies to improve the discoverability and uses of our collections and services.
 The next step is to take a closer look, try it out, and report back to the community on your experiences and use cases.
-Who is interested in making the web a better place for libraries, archives, and museums?
+Who is interested working together to make structured data on the web easier and more expressive for libraries, archives, and museums?

 YKK call to action too cheesy?